 A card issuer typically picks one report from one bureau when deciding on a credit card application, he says.
 Why?
 Pulling reports from all three credit bureaus for every application would be too costly.

 Ulzheimer says a card issuer chooses a bureau based, in part, on what type of agreement it has with that bureau.
-These contracts almost always include a commitment to buy a certain number of reports from a bureau, he says.
+These contracts almost always include a commitment to buy a certain number of reports from it, he says.

 Why does this matter to consumers?

-If it were up to a credit card applicant to decide, they obviously would want a card issuer to pull a report that contains the most favorable information – most notably their credit score.
+If it were up to a credit card applicant to decide, they obviously would want a card issuer to pull a report that contains the most favorable information.

 As such, the Experian report indicating a credit score of 680 might lead to less desirable terms, such as a higher APR for a credit card.